Newfane, New York: History

-The Town of Newfane was established in 1824 by Wesley R. Rupert and others it is made up of parts of the Towns of Hartland, Somerset, and Wilson.
+The Town of Newfane was established in 1824 by Wesley R. Rupert and others.
+The Newfane name was selected by early settlers who had roots in Newfane, Vermont.
+The town was created from portions of the Towns of Hartland, Somerset, and Wilson.
 The first town meeting was held at the Van Horn Mansion in 1824.
-At one time, the community was known as "Charlotte" and "Charlottesville," but then was renamed Newfane ("New Fane" = "New Church").
+The Newfane township consists of six hamlets; Appleton, Burt, the Newfane village, Olcott, Ridgewood and the northern portion of Wright's Corners.
+The Newfane village was once named "Charlotteville," but renamed Newfane, and Olcott was named Kempville in early times.

-Its school district includes an Early Childhood Center, Elementary school, Middle School, and one High School.
+Its school district includes an early childhood center, an elementary school, a middle school, and one high school.
 The school's mascot is a panther.

 In Olcott, there is a monument with a handful of names of soldiers who fought for the Union cause in the American Civil War.
-In total, 252 Union soldiers came from Newfane, of which about 55 died during service.
+In total, 252 Union soldiers came from Newfane, of whom about 55 died during service.
 Olcott is also home to an original Herschell Carousel.
 The Carousel was built in 1928 and recently celebrated its 80th anniversary.

-The town has two properties on the National Register of Historic Places: the First Baptist Church and Van Horn Mansion.
+The town has two properties on the National Register of Historic Places: the First Baptist Church and the Van Horn Mansion.